Welcome to Ho Chi Minh City

 Opening hours: 7 am – 6 pm

 Chinatown is an area with many Chinese people living in District 5, also known by a different name is Cholon.
-Previously, Saigon and Cholon were two separate cities, in the process of development, Saigon and Cholon were merged (Ho Chi Minh City).
-Come to Cholon, discover the typical culture of the people here and enjoy the delicious dishes of the Chinese-Vietnamese community.
+Previously, Saigon and Cholon were two separate cities; in development, Saigon and Cholon were merged (Ho Chi Minh City).
+Come to Cholon, discover the people’s typical culture here, and enjoy the delicious dishes of the Chinese-Vietnamese community.

 There is a famous temple here, Ba Thien Hau Pagoda, this more than 200-year-old temple is sacred in Saigon.
 Address: 710 Nguyen Trai, District 5.